Ask AI

 )

-Here, the API key is provided using an EnvVar.
+Here, the client ID and client secret are provided using an EnvVar.
 For more information on setting environment variables in a production setting, see Using environment variables and secrets.

 Step 2: Building Airbyte Cloud assets using Dagster#

-In order to create software-defined assets for your Airbyte Cloud connections, you will first need to determine the connection IDs for each of the connections you would like to build assets for.
+In order to create asset definitions for your Airbyte Cloud connections, you will first need to determine the connection IDs for each of the connections you would like to build assets for.
 The connection ID can be seen in the URL of the connection page when viewing the Airbyte Cloud UI, located between /connections/ and /status.

 For example, the connection ID for the URL https://cloud.airbyte.com/workspaces/11f3741b-0b54-45f8-9886-937f96f2ba88/connections/43908042-8399-4a58-82f1-71a45099fff7/status is 43908042-8399-4a58-82f1-71a45099fff7.